 Is it time to redesign your windows?
-Choosing window treatments can get tricky if you have a more complex window design than your standard four-pane square window, where popular window treatments like valances and box pleated drapery might be no-brainers.
+Choosing window treatments can be tricky if you have a more complex design than your standard four-pane square window, where popular treatments like valances and box pleated drapery might be no-brainers.

-When it comes to more complicated windows, there are certain style considerations to keep in mind for finding the most attractive window treatments.
+When it comes to more complicated windows, there are certain style considerations to remember for finding the most attractive window treatments.
 Bay windows and window doors are some of the trickiest windows to work with, so below is your guide for getting the best window treatments for these two styles.

 Bay Windows